impulsado/wannaNotes/Writeups/HTB/Appointment/00 - General.md

 # Thought process
-1. View running services with nmap.
+1. View running services with `nmap`.
-2. Check if there were subdirectories with the dirbust.
+2. Check if there were subdirectories with the `dirbust`.
 3. Since it was a LogIn, see if SQL Injection can be done.